Implement a simple iteration to compute sqrt(x), and examine

 1 This algorithm is chosen to illustrate data selection in L3 only;

-for a proper implementation of sqrt()
+for a proper implementation of sqrt(), see

 e.g. http://www.netlib.org/fdlibm/e_sqrt.c